How to Manage Pests

 Tomato yellow leaf curl is a disease of tomato caused by Tomato yellow leaf curl virus.
-In March 2007, it was identified for the first time in California but does not yet appear to have become established in the state.
+In March 2007, it was identified for the first time in California and currently has a limited distribution.
 An educational brochure was created at that time and is available to print.

 Infected tomato plants initially show stunted and erect or upright plant growth; plants infected at an early stage of growth will show severe stunting.
 However, the most diagnostic symptoms are those in leaves.

 Tomato yellow leaf curl virus is undoubtedly one of the most damaging pathogens of tomato, and it limits production of tomato in many tropical and subtropical areas of the world.
 It is also a problem in many countries that have a Mediterranean climate such as California.
-Thus, the introduction of the virus into California must be considered as a serious potential threat to the tomato industry.
+Thus, the spread of the virus throughout California must be considered as a serious potential threat to the tomato industry.

-There are a number of factors, however, that may not favor establishment of the virus in the major tomato-producing areas of California, including the Sacramento and San Joaquin valleys.
+There are a number of factors why it has not yet spread to all the major tomato-producing areas of California, including the Sacramento and San Joaquin valleys.
 First, its vector, Bemisia whitefly species are not typically found in these tomato-producing areas because it is intolerant of winter temperatures there.
-Second, the Central Valley's winter season provides a "natural" tomato-free period, which usually goes from late November through early February.
+Second, the Central Valley's winter season provides a 'natural' tomato-free period, which usually goes from late November through early February.
 Although the virus can infect other plants, tomato is the host in which it builds-up most quickly.
-Thus, by having an annual "tomato-free period", it is likely that the amount of viral inoculum (as well as whitefly populations) will be significantly reduced by the time the tomato planting season start again in late winter-early spring.
+Thus, by having an annual 'tomato-free period', it is likely that the amount of viral inoculum (as well as whitefly populations) will be significantly reduced by the time the tomato planting season start again in late winter-early spring.
 This would mean that, even if the virus is able to overwinter, it may take a long time to reach levels that cause economic damage.

 Tomato yellow leaf curl virus is a geminivirus (family Geminiviridae).
 Although it can infect a relatively wide range of plant species, tomato is the host to which the virus is best adapted and that facilitates the build-up of the virus to high incidences in the field.
 Other hosts includes solanaceous crops, which may develop symptomless infections, and weeds (e.g., nightshade and jimsonweed).